byu-cs460/byu-cs460/hw-create-vm/README.md

    $ sudo apt install spice-vdagent
    ```

+7. Reboot your VM to have the changes take effect.

 8. Mount the shared directory.

    a.
 First create a mount point on the VM: